daneden/daneden.me/_posts/2011-11-02-navigation-with-nibbles.markdown

 Something I've come across a few times on the web recently is a feature I like to call "Navigation with nibbles".
 Let me show you what I mean:

-{% image /uploads/2011/11/banner.png "Navigation nibbles, here seen on Themble and Simplebits." %}
+{% picture "Navigation nibbles, here seen on Themble and Simplebits."
+2011/11/banner.png %}

 When I talk about nibbles, I'm in fact referring to those little snippets of information between each page title.
 I _love_ this technique - it provides the user with a little piece of additional information about what to expect on the following page.
 It's simple and effective.